RhoInc/participant-visit-listing/scripts/configuration-wiki.md

 **default:** none

 # Webcharts settings
-The objects below contains Webcharts settings for each display as of version 1.2.0.
+The objects below contain Webcharts settings for each display as of version 1.2.0 of the Participant Visit Listing.

 ## Listing
 ```